Case Results

 $175,000 (present value) structured settlement / dram shop liability / vicarious liability / paraplegia

-$165,000 lump sum cash settlement / wrongful death / dram shop liability / vicarious liability / mistrial due to hung jury
+$165,000 lump sum settlement / wrongful death / dram shop liability / vicarious liability / mistrial due to hung jury

 After a week long trial resulted in a hung jury, an Atlanta nightclub and a valet company decided to settle and avoid the re-trial of a dram shop liability case involving an intoxicated patron who was over served alcohol, escorted out by club bouncers, given his car keys by the valet service, and allowed to get in his car which later struck and killed a pedestrian.
-The nightclub was uninsured so its owner contributed personally to the settlement.
-An insurance company for the valet company also contributed.

 Bicycle / Pedestrian Accidents